stoyan-shopov/troll/Readme.md

 a capsule of chemicals, so that the smoke does not irritate you too much, and you cough less...
 Well, that is the shameful truth.
-Anyway, my all attempts with the second system, the *trollgear*, and all, until now, 3 revisions of the *vx/blackstrike* failed.
+Anyway, my all attempts with the second system, the *trollgear*, and all, until now, 3 revisions of the *vx/blackstrike*, failed.

-Well, I now am at the fourth revision of the *blackstrike*, and the third attempt of the **ELF/DWARF** debugger for ARM microcontrollers.
+I now am at the fourth revision of the *blackstrike*, and the third attempt of the **ELF/DWARF** debugger for ARM microcontrollers - the *troll*.
 For reasons personal, my time is now very short, but I believe these fourth and third systems are good, and I will try to explain why I believe so.